jaols/ServiceAccountHandler/ReadMe.md

 Because no one should know a password to a service account.
 I's a service account!
 Having said that it is of course possible to set a temporary known password.

 Because we want to secure our environment.

+Because we find it difficult to start PowerShell ISE (or any other editor) as a gMSA account to debug in user context.
+Or there are other reasons for not using gMSA.

+## The gMSA/sMSA alternative

+There is an alternative solution to prevent service account password leakage - [Group Managed Service Accounts](https://learn.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts)

+This article describes how to debug a C# console app as a gMSA account in [Visual Studio 2022](https://stackoverflow.com/questions/73087060/how-to-debug-a-visual-studio-2022-console-application-running-as-a-service-using)

+It also seems possible to drill down the rabbit hole to [get the gSMA password](https://aadinternals.com/post/gmsa/)

 ## Requirements